web-auth/doc/the-webauthn-server/the-hard-way/authenticator-registration.md

 * [Attestation conveyance preference](../../deep-into-the-framework/attestation-and-metadata-statement.md) \(optional\)
 * [Extensions](../../deep-into-the-framework/extensions.md) \(optional\)

-Let see an example of `PublicKeyCredentialCreationOptions` object.
+Let’s see an example of the `PublicKeyCredentialCreationOptions` object.
 The following example is a possible Public Key Creation page for a dummy user "@cypher-Angel-3000".

 ```php
 <?php